DATAMATH CALCULATOR MUSEUM

 In the meantime Gilles Collas, a fellow calculator collector

-third model in the line and we located the predecessor of the model 30/super
+living in Luxembourg, located the predecessor of the model 30/super

 If you have additions to the above article please email: firstname.lastname@example.org.